 Singing bowls originate from the Himalayas in the 10/11th Century.

 How the Singing Bowl came to be developed:

-Although it is sometimes stated that ‘Tibetan singing bowls’ date back to a pre-Buddhist, shamanic Bon-Po tradition, the manufacture and use of bowls specifically for the purpose of ‘singing’ (as opposed to standing bells/bowls that are intended to be struck) is believed to be a modern phenomenon.
+Although sometimes stated that ‘Tibetan singing bowls’ date back to a pre-Buddhist, shamanic Bon-Po tradition.
+Manufacture and use of bowls specifically for the purpose of ‘singing’ (as opposed to standing bells/bowls that are intended to be struck) believed to be a modern phenomenon.